Seeing Blind

-"Seeing Blind" is a song recorded by Irish singer and songwriter Niall Horan, featuring guest vocals from American singer Maren Morris.
+"Seeing Blind" is a song recorded by Irish singer-songwriter Niall Horan, featuring guest vocals from American singer Maren Morris.
 The song is taken from Horan's debut studio album Flicker.
 It was written by Horan, Ruth-Anne Cunningham and Matthew Smith Radosevich and was produced by Jacquire King.
 The song was released to the Australian contemporary hit radio on 1 June 2018 as the album's fifth and final single.

 Music video

 An official acoustic video clip was released on 4 June 2018.
 Abby Jones from Billboard said "[the] acoustic video sees Horan and Morris in a cozy, homey studio, which serves as the perfect visual backdrop to the country-pop love jam.
 Horan strums away as he begins the tune, but it's not long before Maren joins him in a blissful harmony that almost sounds better than the original version."